Killing a Deer

-Killing a Deer or A Deer Hunt – The Kill (L'Hallali du cerf), is a very large picture (355 by 505 cm), representing a hunting scene, painted in 1867 by Gustave Courbet.
+Killing a Deer or A Deer Hunt – The Kill (L'Hallali du cerf), is a very large painting (355 by 505 cm) representing a hunting scene, completed in 1867 by the French Realist painter Gustave Courbet.
 The picture is currently on display in the Musée des Beaux-Arts et d'Archéologie of Besançon.

 History

 The painting was done during the winter of 1866–1867.
 It is in the large format newly adopted by Courbet, as also in A Burial at Ornans and The Artist's Studio.
 The work was exhibited at the French art salons and academies of 1869.
 The picture caused some scandal, major formats being previously reserved for noble history paintings rather than hunting scenes.